Skip to main content

 The Node.js SDK is designed for server-side tracking where you have user identity.
 It supports:

-• Identified tracking - Use email or userId for immediate resolution
+• Identified tracking - Use email or userId for user-scoped resolution

 • Efficient batching - Events are queued and sent in batches